martinlarsalbert/Prediction-of-roll-motion-using-fully-nonlinear-potential-flow-and-Ikedas-method/README.md

-Prediction-of-roll-damping-using-fully-nonlinear-potential-flow-and-Ikedas-method
+Prediction-of-roll-motion-using-fully-nonlinear-potential-flow-and-Ikedas-method
 ==============================
-The repository was used for the work conducted for the paper: "Prediction of roll damping using fully nonlinear potential flow and Ikeda's method".
+The repository was used for the work conducted for the paper: "Prediction of roll motion using fully nonlinear potential flow and Ikeda's method".
 The LaTeX for the actual paper is however [here](https://github.com/martinlarsalbert/inviscid_CFD_-roll_decay)

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/martinlarsalbert/Prediction-of-roll-motion-using-fully-nonlinear-potential-flow-and-Ikedas-method/HEAD)